Olsson Foundation Supports 11 Nonprofit Groups in 2022

 - DIBS (Delivering Infinite Bookshelves) for Kids, Omaha, Nebraska.
 Funds will provide books and materials for K-third grade students for two classrooms at Rose Hill Elementary School.

-- Girls Inc. of Omaha, Omaha, Nebraska.
+- Girls Inc. of Omaha, Nebraska.
 Funds will be used for the Success Prep Program that provides girls with development to prepare them for college and the workplace.

 - Upward Transitions, Oklahoma City, Oklahoma.
 Funds will help provide essentials for 95 homeless individuals in Central Oklahoma.